microsoft/DirectX-Specs/README.md

 Baseline information about rendering pipeline behaviors that are common between D3D11 and D3D12 was inherited from the D3D11 spec rather than being duplicated into the 12 documentation.
-We have an ambition of refactoring this material to present more of a unified how-things-are-now view, rather than a historical what-changed-to-get-here, and to merge in more foundational information from the D3D11 spec.
-Contributions welcome if you'd like to help with this!_
+We have an ambition of refactoring this material to present more of a unified how-things-are-now view, rather than a historical what-changed-to-get-here, and to merge in foundational information from the D3D11 spec.
+Contributions welcome if you'd like to help with that!_

-_This is not yet the full set of D3D12 specs: we will be adding more as time permits.
+_This is not yet a complete set of D3D12 specs: we'll be adding more as time permits.
-Please let us know if there are particular areas you would  like to see prioritized._
+Please let us know if there are particular areas you'd like to see prioritized._

 ## Direct3D 11